| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 normal for local 'weather' to be hard to forecast, and change rapidly

 (within a general range).
-But does the same apply to the holocene climate that threatens to heat up substantially faster than the prehistoric late paleocene?
+But does the same apply to the holocene climate that threatens to heat up much faster than the prehistoric late paleocene, and with much more sea level rise?
+And what are the implications of accelerated warming during a mild interglacial populated by billions of people, many still thinking their contributions are a meaningless drop in the (overflowing) bucket?

 Climatic "signal" vs. "noise" (fluctuation from ocean & solar cycles): Just the beginning (Updated here)